-Well, if we turn to the main business style guides — AP Stylebook and The Gregg Reference — we will be dissapointed to find that the proper way of expressing financial quarters is not addressed at all.
-The two guides address compound adjective use (… for the second-quarter sales) and assert the abbreviation “qtr” to be the accepted format, though it really isn’t that common in busines reports.
+Well, if we turn to the main business style guides — AP Stylebook and The Gregg Reference — we will be disappointed to find that the proper way of expressing financial quarters is not addressed at all.
+The two guides address compound adjective use (… for the second-quarter sales) and assert the abbreviation “qtr” to be the accepted format, though it really isn’t that common in business reports.

 What do the Guides Say?

 The last time this issue was discussed in Microsoft’s number format guide, the recommendation was that for technical and scientific papers one should use Roman Numerals and commas (IIQ, 2020 or IV 2020).
 However, this format is actually somewhat old-fashioned and today’s typical business reader will not understand that.
 Let’s not forget that the underlying intent of business writing is clarity and facility of understanding.
 Your reader needs to absorb information easily and correctly.
 The use of Roman Numerals to express quarters risks being confusing to someone who is scanning multiple documents per day.